JoeyZeee/StravaScript/README.md

 1. Download GPX data from wherever your activity is stored (Make sure it has a .gpx tag, or the program won't work)

 2. Upload that file into the website

+3. Accept the second download of the longitude and latitude

+4. Upload that second file into the website

+5. Wait for Bard's response (5-10 Seconds)

-3. Copy the title and description into your Strava Activity
+6. Copy the title and description into your Strava Activity

-4. Adjust however nessecary for you
+7. Adjust, or rerun however many times you need

 ## Debugging Issues